Introduction to Data Visualization Tools

 - The second way is preferably used by the people from the MATLAB background.

-In this data visualization tools post, we have discovered the introduction to visualize the data in Python.
+In this data visualization tools post, we have discovered the introduction to visualizing the data in Python.
 To be more specific we have seen

 - How to chart data with line plots